-7.3.2 Feature ranking
+7.3.2 Feature Ranking

 In Figure 9, we show the top 10 features found by our two best classifiers, Extra trees and random forest, whereby feature importance was estimated from the expected fraction of the samples the tree components contribute to (cf. Section 7.2.2).
 These features revealed several interesting observations.
-For instance, the top three features of the extremely randomized trees suggest that Fraud publishers tend to have missing/unknown referredurl, which would be captured by the high click per referredurl ratio and high click fraction from unknown referredurl.
-Moreover, high click traffic from high-risk countries such as Indonesia can indicate fraudulent behavior (similar to the findings from the first competition winner).
-We can also observe that the ratio features and their related time series features, particularly the sum, count and uptrend (positive gradient) features, may be indicative of fraudulent behaviors.
-Similar observations were found by random forest, although the click fraction from high-risk countries were not deemed as important.
-This, in turn, may explain its inferior performance with respect to Extra trees.
+For instance, the top three features of the extremely randomized trees suggest that Fraud publishers tend to have missing/unknown referredurl,

+Figure 9: Feature ranking obtained by: (a) Extra trees, and (b) Random forest.